Building a Balatro-lite game with vanilla web tech

 Progression system

 I moved from continuous rounds to Balatro’s ante and blind system.
 Each ante has three blinds with escalating score requirements.
-The third blind in each ante is a boss blind with special effects.

 • Aries: forces exactly 5 cards to be played